cavalab/srbench/pull_request_template.md

 <!--
-Thanks very much for submitting to the SRBench 2022 Competition!
+Thanks very much for submitting a pull request to SRBench!

+If this is for the 2022 Competition, use the template below.

+If not, you can delete this pre-filled text.

+Competition Participants:

 Please check the list below and make sure you have everything covered.
 If you need help with the PR, feel free to tag @srbench-comp and we'll respond asap.